 Built in Cabinets Dimensions

-Just like our bathroom DIY built in shelves and cabinet and DIY built in cabinet for our entryway, and DIY built in office cabinets, the built in measurements can vary based on your actual space.
+Just like our bathroom DIY built in shelves and cabinet and DIY built in cabinet for our entryway, DIY built in office cabinets, and DIY built in refrigerator cabinet, the built in measurements can vary based on your actual space.
 So I won’t be including measurements or exact quantities of supplies, but I will show you how to actually build it!

 For reference, the final size of our kitchen built ins are about 96″ tall x 25″ deep x 52″ wide (I have a diagram in step #1 below showing more dimensions).